HomeUS Coins1965 Lincoln Cent : A Collector's Guide

 The Mint Establishes a Date Freeze

-A nationwide coin shortage began to impact the country in 1959, when the Mint was unable to satisfy seasonal demand for half dollar coins.
+A nationwide coin shortage began to impact the country in 1959, when the Mint was unable to satisfy seasonal demand for half-dollar coins.
 By 1963, despite the Mint working around-the-clock, demand for coins outpaced production.
 As a result, banks across the nation rationed coins.

 To address the issue, the United States Congress passed the Coinage Act of 1965.
 The Act effectively removed silver from circulation and authorized Mint Director Eva Adams to initiate a date freeze until such a time when the nation’s coinage needs were met.
 Under this law, the Mint was authorized to continue to strike silver coins, so long as they were dated 1964, alongside coins struck from the new copper-nickel clad alloy, which were dated 1965.
 Half dollars dated 1965 were to be struck from a 40% silver-copper alloy.

 As a result, nickels, dimes, quarters, and half dollars dated 1964 were struck in unprecedented quantities.
-1964-dated nickels, quarters, and half dollars were produced in 1964 and 1965, while 1964 dated dimes were struck through 1966.
+1964-dated nickels, quarters, and half dollars were produced in 1964 and 1965, while 1964-dated dimes were struck through 1966.

 Mint Sets and Proof Sets Discontinued, Special Mint Sets Offered Instead

 Beyond the date freeze and discontinuation of mintmark usage, the Mint also halted production of Mint Sets and Proof Sets, starting in 1965.
-The manufacture of Proof Sets was a time consuming affair and demand for them exploded in the early 1960s, as speculators bought sets in bulk in hopes of reaping big profits.
+The manufacture of Proof Sets was a time-consuming affair and demand for them exploded in the early 1960s, as speculators bought sets in bulk in hopes of reaping big profits.

-Since 1947, the Mint had offered collectors the opportunity to buy complete sets of each year’s circulating coins.
+Since 1947, the Mint offered collectors the opportunity to buy complete sets of each year’s circulating coins.
 From 1947 to 1958, these sets contained two examples of each coin.
 From 1959 onward, the set packaging was reconfigured so that collectors could easily see both sides of the coin, thereby allowing the Mint to reduce the sets to one coin per issue.
 Demand for these sets had grown from 5,000 a year in 1947 to 1,000,000 in 1964.

 So as to not completely shut out collectors, the Mint replaced these products with Special Mint Sets.
-Special Mint Set coins were essentially specimen strikes – not double struck Proofs and not circulation-quality business strikes.
+Special Mint Set coins were essentially specimen strikes – not double-struck Proofs and not circulation-quality business strikes.
 Starting in 1966, the San Francisco Assay Office began producing 1965-dated brilliant Prooflike coins for these sets.
 Special Mint Sets were produced for coins dated 1965 through 1967.
 In 1968, the mint mark freeze and the suspension of Proof Set and Mint Set production ended.

 Collecting any circulating coin from 1965-67 is complicated by the Mint’s decision to discontinue the production of Mint Sets during this period.
 Mint Sets have been a reliable source for Gem-quality uncirculated coins from 1947 onward.
 Without this resource, collectors must rely on saved bags or rolls.